potatolain/nesnet/README.md

 - **Returns**: Integer representing http response code.
 (200 OK, 404 Not found, etc)
 - **Description**: Does an http get request, and puts the response into a character array.

-## How do I set up a development environment to build one of the demos?

-Coming soon... the short version is, follow the instructions to install everything in the tools folders, then `make`

-You'll also need Gow (GNU on Windows) for Windows machines.

 ## How can I build the photon firmware?

 Note that you don't have to do this.
 You can download the latest artifact from CI (link at top of readme) and flash